SystemsApproach/book/preface.rst

 -  Section 7.2 expanded to include a desciption of *HTTP Adaptive Streaming*.
 -  New Section 8.1 introduces the duality of *Threats* and *Trust*.
--  New Section 8.6 describes *Decentralized Identity Management* and the role of *Blockchains*.
+-  New Perspective Section in Chapter 8 describes *Decentralized Identity Management* and the role of *Blockchains*.
 -  Section 9.1 updated to include a description of *HTTP/2*, along with a discussion of *REST*, *gRPC*, and *Cloud Services*.
 -  Section 9.3 expaned to include a description of modern *Network